 Things to see:

 Walk along the winding streets in the middle of the neighborhood along Jacobus, Charles Place and Adrian Avenue to see the unique architecture.
+The views by the river on the Manhattan border are also quite nice of Inwood Park.

 Walk along the Harlem River to see the sunset.